1. Why does the area need better signage?

 The public bid process for the fabrication and installation contract followed the bidding requirements for North Carolina public bids, specifically the mandates set forth in Article 8 of Chapter 143 of the North Carolina General Statutes.

 The project went through two bid processes: one in October 2008 and one in February 2009.
 Bids received from the first open bid were well above the budget so changes were made to the program and a second bid was announced.
 At the start of each bid opening the project was advertised in the Asheville Citizen-Times.
-An “Invitation For Bids” with complete project information was advertised on October 19, 2008, February 1 and February 8, 2009.
+An “Invitation For Bids” with complete project information was advertised on October 19, 2008, and February 1 and February 8, 2009.
 The bid documents were also advertised online in the plan rooms at Dodge Construction (http://dodge.construction.com/) and Associated General Contractors (http://www.agc.org), and hard copies were available in the plan rooms at F.W.
 Dodge Room in Greenville and Associated General Contractors in Asheville.
 Companies interested in bidding on construction projects typically subscribe to a service that sends notification of open bids.

 We received bids from all over the country.
 As mandated by NC General Statutes, the award must be made to the lowest responsible bidder.